-In October 2021, the Company entered into a lease for its office space in Las Vegas, Nevada.
+In October 2021, the Company moved the Company's headquarter from Laguna Hills, California to Las Vegas.
+Nevada.
+In doing so, the Company entered into a lease for office space in Las Vegas, Nevada.
 The term of the lease expires on April 30, 2022.